 The increased use of shade with increasing shade provision is consistent with previous studies on cattle, which involved varying degrees of shade (number of m²/animal or % of pasture shaded), through the use of artificial or natural shelters (Schütz et al., 2010; Rosselle et al., 2013; Schütz et al., 2014).
 The greater shade use with tree density is logical as the probability for the animals to be in shade mathematically increases with shade provision.
+The interesting point is to know whether they actively seek shade and to what extent they are motivated to obtain it.

-In order to characterize the active search of shade by the ewes, it is therefore necessary to comparthe proportion of time spent under shade with the proportion of shade available on the pastures.
-We the provision of shade by considering the areas covered by tree crowns, result in percentages of 0.8, 40 and 81% for T, T and T pastures, respectively. the high tree density treatment (T++, 150 trees/ha), the proportion of time spent in shade by the ewes s comparable to shade availability (83% on average). , for the treatments with lower tree density, the proportion of time spent in shade was comparatively much greater than shade availability 73% versus 40% in T and 44% versus less than 1% for T. These differences are confirmed when we focus on the midday time slot, which minimises the shadow cast due to the sun’s orientation, thus limiting the underestimation of shade availability compared to when all time slots are considered.
-Therefore, these data show that the ewes actively sought out the shade of the trees, all the more so when tree density and so available shade was low comparatively to the pasture area.
-They support the reports of some previous work on shade preference, motivation for and active seeking of shade in cattle (Bennett et al., 1985; Schütz et al., 2008) and sheep (Pent et al., 2020a), in order to alleviate heat stress.A selection of shade primarily for resting and ruminating activities
+The active search of shade was analysed by comparing, for each treatment, the proportion of time spent under shade with the proportion of shade available on the pastures.
+We estimated shade availability by the areas covered by tree crowns, resulting in percentages of 0.8, 40 and 81% for Tlow, Tmed and Thigh pastures, respectively.
+In the Thigh pasture, the proportion of time ewes spent in shade was similar to the shade availability (83% on average).
+In contrast, for pastures with lower tree density, the proportion of time spent in the shade was significantly higher than its availability: 73% versus 40% in Tmed, and 44% versus 0.8% for Tlow.
+These marked differences clearly show an active search for shade, even though the shade provision assessment did not account for the changing shadow casts due to the sun’s orientation throughout the day.
+Focusing on the midday time slot, which minimises the underestimation of shade availability, confirms this active search of shade in Tmed (71% of time spent in shade) and Tlow (43%).

+These high levels of shade use support the reports of some previous work on shade preference, motivation for and active seeking of shade in cattle (Bennett et al., 1985; Schütz et al., 2008) and sheep (Pent et al., 2020a), in order to alleviate heat stress.

+To delve deeper into motivation, behavioural studies typically assess motivation for a resource by restricting its availability, as done from Thigh to Tlow.
+If shade is important, we predict an increase in shade selectivity (selection relative to availability) as its availability decreases.
+We measured this using the Jacobs’ index of selectivity (Jacobs, 1974), traditionnaly used for analysing animal diet selectivity (e.g. Dumont et al., 2007), but also applied in other contexts (e.g. Barros & Pereira, 2014).
+The results support the predictions, showing an increase in selectivity from almost no selection in Thigh (Si=0.12) to very high selection (Si=0.95) in Tlow, on a daily scale.
+This is confirmed at midday (Si=-0.08 for Thigh, Si=0.71 for Tlow) although we observed more variability between days at this time scale than on the daily scale in Tlow ewes.

+A selection of shade primarily for resting and ruminating activities